Chelsea Building Society: Merger with the Yorkshire Building Society

 On 1 December 2009, Chelsea announced that it was in advanced merger talks with Yorkshire Building Society.
 The following day they announced a formal merger.
 At a Special General Meeting in Bradford on 23 January 2010, Yorkshire Building Society members approved the merger proposal.
 The merger completed on 1 April 2010.

-Shortly afterwards, Yorkshire announced the closure of Chelsea's operational presence at the original Cheltenham Head Office in Thirlestaine Road by 2011, relocating the remaining staff to the second, smaller site at the former Charlton Kings railway station.
-The Thirlestaine Hall site was acquired in 2012 to build a gated housing estate and care home, known as Thirlestaine Park.
+Yorkshire announced the closure of Chelsea's operational presence at the original Cheltenham Head Office in Thirlestaine Road by 2011, relocating the remaining staff to the second, smaller site at the former Charlton Kings railway station.
+The Thirlestaine Hall site was sold to developers in 2012 to build a gated housing estate and care home, known as Thirlestaine Park.
 Much of what Chelsea had constructed to accommodate its business needs was demolished and the Grade 2 listed Thirlestaine Hall was converted into luxury flats, with the copper-domed observatory preserved.

 In January 2016, it was announced that seven of the Chelsea's branches would close by September, with the rest to be rebranded under the Yorkshire brand.
 Products and services under the Chelsea brand would continue to be available online and by telephone.

-The second smaller Head Office site gradually reduced its staff as it transitioned functions to the Yorkshire Head Office in Bradford.
+The number of staff at the second smaller Head Office site gradually reduced as the society transitioned functions to the Yorkshire Head Office in Bradford.
 The Charlton Kings offices were officially closed at the end of 2019.
-It was later sold to Spirax-Sarco Engineering who moved into the building in 2021.
+The building was later sold to Spirax-Sarco Engineering who moved into the building in 2021.